whitej031788/adyen-demo-project/readme.md

-## Setup the application for running
+## Setup the application for running locally

 - [Download composer installer](http://getcomposer.org/installer)
 - Open terminal, navigate to this repository